CJ-Felicitas/Form-Tester/README.md

 ## To do

 ### Priority
-- alter the table and fix the constraints of each table
+- alter the table and fix the constraints of each table in sql
 - Fix the bug in changeMenu() function

 ### Less Priority